HappyRavenLabs/python-beyond-basics/intro.md

 ```

 ## How Is This Book Organized?
 At the very beginning of each chapter, I will list specific prerequisites you should satisfy to fully understand the content.
 Then, I will go through the theory, enriching it with examples.
-At the end of each chapter, I will include exercises for you to practice and experiment with.

 ## What Will You Learn from This Book?